-Don’t put pipe insulation under your furniture if there is a chance your dogs will chew it.
+Don’t put pipe insulation under your furniture if your dogs might chew it.
 And don’t assume you can put it far enough under the furniture that you can reach it but the dogs can’t.
 Just don’t assume that.

-Clara is such a chewer that I have no idea why she didn’t go for the pipe insulation when I installed it at my house.
+Clara is such a chewer that I don’t know why she didn’t go for the pipe insulation when I installed it at my house.
 But she never did.
 I could say that gave me a false sense of security.
-But the truth is that I didn’t think it through.
+But really, I didn’t think it through.
 I just saw a tip, it worked for me, and I figured it would work for my friend with a puppy.

 We could do with a lot less of that type of assuming on the Internet and in the world.

-When something works for us (and sometimes even when it doesn’t) we tend to develop a bias towards it.
-It’s my job as a writer to think beyond my own situation to the wider world where my writing is shared.
-So when I say I ‘m not a pro trainer, it’s not some kind of false humility.
+When something works for us (and sometimes even when it doesn’t) we develop a bias towards it.
+It’s my job as a writer to think beyond my situation to the wider world where my writing is shared.
+So when I say I’m not a pro trainer, it’s not some kind of false humility.
 I’m really not.
 And it’s my job to keep that in mind when I am thinking of sharing any kind of information.